QuickBooks Self-Employed Review: Features & Pricing in 2023

 The QuickBooks Self-Employed Tax Bundle includes a subscription to TurboTax.
 You can transfer all of your Schedule C information automatically to TurboTax to complete your tax return.
 You should choose this plan if you prepare your own taxes.

-QuickBooks Self-Employed Tax Bundle includes both a federal and state tax return for $120 per year ($10 per month extra).
-Purchased separately, TurboTax Self-Employed is $120 and doesn’t include the state return.
+QuickBooks Self-Employed Tax Bundle includes both a federal and state tax return for $15 per month or $180 per year.
+Purchased separately, TurboTax Home & Business costs $130 and includes the state return.

 Based on the tax profile that you complete during setup, QuickBooks Self-Employed will project your annual profit, calculate your estimated tax payment, and alert you of tax due dates.
 This valuable tool helps protect you from an underpayment penalty because of not making the required quarterly estimated tax payments.
 Just be sure to stay up to date on categorizing your transactions and inputting your business income.